 Moreover, this barrier is not a “wall.”
 The approximately 450-mile security barrier, being constructed in phases, is comprised 90 percent of chain-link fence and 10 percent of a concrete barrier.
 The entire barrier is a multi-fence system which incorporates ditches, barbed wire, patrol roads and observation systems.
 Contrary to anti-Israel propaganda, only a very small section of the barrier is concrete, or can be described as “a wall.”
 As of 2014, only 62% of the barrier’s planned route has been completed.

 Most importantly, the security fence is helping to prevent terrorist bombings.
 Israeli security officials say that scores of attacks have been thwarted since 2003 as terrorists have been unable to reach Israeli cities, or have been forced to take more circuitous routes, leading to their capture.

-The fence has caused hardship for the small number of Palestinians located on or near its route.
+The fence has caused hardship for some Palestinians who have homes or fields located on or near its route.
 This is primarily due to the population density and demographic complications that define the area.
 The Israeli Supreme Court has issued a number of rulings on the barrier’s route, ordering it changed in areas where it would lead to undue hardship for Palestinians.
 It is anticipated that further modifications to the route will continue to be made.